 - For continued bleeding, a tea bag dipped in cold water may be used.
 The tannic acid helps form a clot by contracting the blood vessels.

 - Do not rinse or spit for the first 24 hours.
 This will disturb the blood clot and prolong bleeding.
 It is better to just swallow normally at this time.

 - Do not use a straw for the first three days.
-Smoking is also very harmful to the blood clot and should be kept to a minimum during this time.
+Smoking is also very harmful to the blood clot and slows healing.
+It should be kept to a minimum during this time.

 - Some bleeding or redness in the saliva for the first day or two is normal.
 If bleeding persists, or is excessive, please notify us.

 - Fill your prescriptions and take your medications as directed.

-- Take the first dose of pain medication after you get home before the numbness wears off.
-We recommend you NOT take the medicine on an empty stomach, so take it with a large glass of liquid or light food (milkshake, frosty, soup, etc.)
+- Take the first dose of pain medication after you eat something before the numbness wears off.
+We recommend you NOT take the medicine on an empty stomach, so take it with food such as mashed potatoes, pudding, smoothie or soup.

 - Remember that certain antibiotics may render birth control pills ineffective.
 Therefore, all female patients who are currently taking birth control pills should use another form of contraception, during the entire cycle, when antibiotics have been prescribed.